icsl-Jeon/icsl-Jeon.github.io/_posts/2020-12-09- Processing map to pointcloud.markdown

 ![image tooltip here](/images/ch3/meshlab3.png){: width="100%" height="100%" }{: .center}

 Finished!
 Just click the disk icon on the top menubar and set the output format as `.ply`.
 The below is the importing result of the ply file form Matlab.
 I used the this [code](https://kr.mathworks.com/help/vision/ref/pcread.html) in matlab.
+What you have to note here is that **scale** of the ply.
+The output ply from unreal map uses their own unit which is `cm` !
+So you should multiply `1e-2` to all the point to be used as `m`.

 ![image tooltip here](/images/ch3/matlab.png){: width="100%" height="100%" }{: .center}